Oil Check: How Is Gasoline Made? A General Overview

 Gasoline is a product of refined crude oil.
 It is a highly flammable, energy-dense liquid that evaporates quickly.
 This makes it somewhat dangerous to handle, but perfect for igniting in an engine.
 It mixes with air to create a combustible mixture that gets your car going.
 To get molecular, gasoline is made up of a mixture of hydrogen and carbon atoms.
 The composition depends on the refining process and the original source.
 Producers may include additives to improve gasoline’s longevity and performance.

-You may notice at the gas pump that gasoline has an octane rating.
+Speaking of fueling up, you may notice at the gas pump that gasoline has an octane rating.
 This is a measure of its resistance to detonation in the engine.
 Higher octane indicates greater resistance to premature detonation that can damage engines.

 Where Does Gasoline Come From?